-The EMCEF and the ETUC to solicit for legislative solutions in the Climate change and energy package that will include the specificity of the economies in the countries, which energy production to a large extent depends on coal (in Poland 95% of electricity is produced from coal).

-There was also a clear appeal to the European Commission and the MEPs to better secure interests of the European Union's economy when working on the Climate change and energy package.
+The EMCEF and the ETUC to solicit for legislative solutions in the Climate change and energy package that will include the specificity of the economies in the countries, which energy production to a large extent depends on coal (in Poland 95% of electricity is produced from coal).72 to better secure interests of the European Union's economy when working on the Climate change and energy package.
 At the same time we declare assistance by this work.
-In case the worked-out Package will not secure the interest of the European economy, unions associated within the EMCEF should appeal to their governments to veto this document. $^{72}\,$
+In case the worked-out Package will not secure the interest of the European economy, unions associated within the EMCEF should appeal to their governments to veto this document. $^{73}\,$